 Conflict Resumes Between Athens and Sparta

 This near breakdown in cooperation took place when Samos, a powerful ally of Athens at the time, chose to revolt against the Delian League.
-The Spartans saw this as a major opportunity to perhaps once and for all put an end to Athenian power in the region, and they called a congress of their allies in the Peloponnesian League to determine if the time had indeed come to resume conflict against the Athenians.
+The Spartans saw this as a major opportunity to perhaps once and for all put an end to Athenian power in the region, and they called a congress of their allies in the Peloponnesian Alliance to determine if the time had indeed come to resume conflict against the Athenians.
 However, Corinth, one of the few city-states in the Peloponnesian League that could stand up to Sparta’s power, was adamantly opposed to this move, and so the notion of war was tabled for some time.

 The Corcyrean Conflict